lwmqn/qnode/README.md

 ********************************************
 <a name="API_pubRegister"></a>
 ### .pubRegister([callback])
 Publish a registering request to the Server.
-Everytime you invoke .connect(), qnode will do regiseter to the Server as well.
+Everytime you invoke connect(), qnode will do regiseter to the Server as well.

 **Arguments:**